ErikHD/PiBell/README.md

 - Programming skills is not required but helpful

 # Getting started
 To create a functional doorbell like PiBell, you need the required items from the list above.
+T
 # Documentation
 https://github.com/ErikHD/PiBell/wiki
 # Contribution